JuliaDatabases/ODBC.jl/README.md

 # ODBC

-*A Julia library for working with ODBC*
+*A Julia library for interacting with the ODBC API*

 | **Documentation**                                                               | **PackageEvaluator**                                            | **Build Status**                                                                                |
 |:-------------------------------------------------------------------------------:|:---------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------:|